 Israel Shamay and Gil Oren serve as external directors on our Board of Directors pursuant to the provisions of the Israeli Companies Law.
 They both serve on our audit committee and our compensation committee.
 Our Board of Directors has determined that Gil Oren possesses accounting and financial expertise, and that both of our external directors possess the requisite professional qualifications.
-Guy Regev and Avi Sartani serve as independent directors on our Board of Directors.
-Guy Regev also serves on our audit committee and our compensation committee.
+In addition to our external directors, Guy Regev and Avi Sartani serve as independent directors on our Board of Directors.
+Guy Regev also serves on our audit committee.